GIScience/Jakarta_Thesis_Klipper/README.md

 (located in `openrouteservice/docker/data/`) to change osm file in `OSM_FILE` and `volumes` -> e.g.
 `OSM_FILE: ./docker/data/heidelberg.osm.gz` to `OSM_FILE: ./docker/data/normal.osm.pbf`

    - make sure there is no `docker/graph` folder existing.
-If, rename to e.g. `graphs_normal` to keep data.
-ORS builds graph from "graphs" folder.
+If, rename to, e.g., `graphs_normal` to keep data.
+Openrouteservice builds graph from `graphs` folder.
 To rename graph, run:

 `mv ma_jakarta/openrouteservice/docker/graphs ma_jakarta/openrouteservice/docker/graphs_normal`

     - `cd ma_jakarta/openrouteservice/docker`

+   - To build openrouteservice graph, run:

-    - `docker-compose up -d`
+`docker-compose up -d`

 It takes a bit to build the graph, even if the script has finished successfully.
 The graph is built when the `graphs` folder includes the subgraphs `vehicles-car` and `vehicles-hgv`, which include files like `edges`, `geometry`, `location_index`.
 (If graph is not created properly, run: `docker-compose up -d --build`)

-- Note: If your are not changing the routing graph to the flooded scenario, you will request the isochrones on the normal scenario, which means you will you the reduced number of not flooded health locations but on all streets within the city.
+Note: If your are not changing the routing graph to the flooded scenario, you will request the isochrones on the normal scenario, which means you will use the reduced number of not flooded health locations but on all streets within the city.
-But, during the flood scenario, some streets are flooded and consequently not passable.
+However, during the flood scenario, some streets are flooded and consequently not passable.

 ##### Request isochrones

 First register for free for a valid [openrouteservice](https://openrouteservice.org/dev/#/signup) API key and provide it in `settings.yml` > `ors_api_key`.

-Define the isochrone time ranges in `settings.yml` > `iso_range_values`, default: `iso_range_values: [300, 600, 900, 1200, 1500, 1800`.
+Define the isochrone time ranges in `settings.yml` > `iso_range_values`, default: `iso_range_values: [300, 600, 900, 1200, 1500, 1800]`.
 The time values are defined in seconds.

 - To request the isochrones, run: